danielskovli/killswitch/README.md

 }

 Output: {
   'error':      (bool|string) false|error description,
-  'token': (string) security token used for all other api calls }
+  'token':      (string) security token used for all other api calls, 'name':       (string) the user's real name, for your pretty gui needs, 'username':   (string) the user's username, 'killswitch': (bool) the current killswitch state (inits as false for new users) }

 HTTP codes: